nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Therapeutic:** Pertaining to the treatment aspect of gene therapy.

-### Expanded Definition and Usage\nCancer gene therapy represents a revolutionary shift in oncological treatment, aiming at the molecular level to directly alter the genetic underpinnings of cancer cells.
+### Expanded Definition and Usage:
+Cancer gene therapy represents a revolutionary shift in oncological treatment, aiming at the molecular level to directly alter the genetic underpinnings of cancer cells.
 Unlike traditional therapies that target cancer cells indirectly through chemotherapy or radiation, gene therapy seeks to directly correct or counteract the molecular defects that lead to cancer progress.
 This approach not only holds the potential for directly killing cancer cells but also for engendering a more robust and lasting immune response against tumors.

 This lexical dictionary entry provides a structured and detailed understanding of "Cancer Gene Therapy," highlighting its significance, components, and the relationships it holds with other medical and biological concepts.
 This comprehensive approach to defining and categorizing cancer gene therapy offers valuable insights for professionals in medical, legal, and academic fields, enhancing their ability to communicate complex ideas succinctly and accurately.